 Much research has shown that just a daily half-glass (8-12 oz) of pomegranate juice could help boost your heart health.
 The fruit has potent antioxidants that can slow down the rate of atherosclerosis (build-up of fatty substances in the arteries), and lower blood pressure, cholesterol, thus significantly reducing your risk of heart attack or stroke.

-Pomegranates have historically been prized in many cultures across the world.
-They appear in paintings on Egyptian tombs, in Greek mythology, and are even said to have been present in the Garden of Eden.
-The ruby red pomegranate has also been traditionally used for medicinal purposes in many cultures.
+How healthy your heart is has a lot to do with what you eat.
+The American Heart Association suggests incorporating a lot of fresh fruits and vegetables in your diet, and pomegranate can be one of them.
+The ruby red pomegranate has been traditionally used for medicinal purposes in many cultures.
 An 8 oz serving of pomegranate juice will give you about 150 calories.
-It is a good source of vitamin K, potassium and folate and also contains vitamins B6, E, and pantothenic acid.
-Pomegranates are rich in plant chemicals (polyphenols like flavonoids and tannins) which give it potent antioxidant properties and can benefit your health in many ways.
+It is a good source of vitamin K, potassium, and folate and also contains vitamins B6, B5 or pantothenic acid, and E. Pomegranates are rich in plant chemicals like flavonoids and tannins which give it potent antioxidant properties and can benefit your health in many ways.
 Let’s take a look at what these amazing fruits can do for your heart.

-People with coronary heart disease (also known as ischemic heart disease) have narrow arteries and this reduces the supply of blood and therefore oxygen (which is carried by blood) to the heart muscle.
-But one study found that when patients with ischemic coronary heart disease were given 240 ml of pomegranate juice a day for three months it lowered stress-induced ischemia (the restriction of blood flow) in them.
+People with coronary heart disease (also known as ischemic heart disease) have narrow arteries and this reduces the supply of blood and therefore the oxygen it carries to the heart muscle.
+But one study found that when patients with ischemic coronary heart disease were given 240 ml of pomegranate juice a day for 3 months, it lowered stress-induced ischemia in them, or, to put it simply, improved blood flow.
 Meanwhile, after the same period the control group which did not have pomegranate juice experienced an increase in stress-induced ischemia.

-Having 8 to 12 oz. of pomegranate juice a day as part of a healthy diet is considered safe.
-However, some research indicates that your heart can benefit from drinking just two ounces of pomegranate juice per day.
-But before you chomp down this delicious supporter of your heart remember that pomegranate can interfere with medications that lower cholesterol and blood pressure and also affect the way blood thinners work.
+Having 8 to 12 oz of pomegranate juice a day as part of a healthy diet is considered safe.
+However, some research indicates that your heart can benefit from drinking just 2 oz pomegranate juice per day.
+But before you chomp down this delicious supporter of your heart, remember that pomegranate can interfere with medications that lower cholesterol and blood pressure and also affect the way blood thinners work.
 So be sure to check in with your doctor if you’re on prescription meds for any of these conditions.